-Students who major in music will be able to:
+Students who complete music degrees at Lakeland will be able to:

-- perform to an appropriate level of mastery, either in voice or instrument
+- Perform to a high level of mastery, either in voice or instrument

-- identify significant dates, composers, pieces, genres and styles in regard to music history
+- Identify significant dates, composers, works and styles through study of music history

-- use the theoretical language of music for the composition of and analysis of musical pieces
+- Use the theoretical language of music for composition and analysis

 - Teach music effectively at a variety of levels